borglab/gtsam/GTSAM-Concepts.md

 Traits allow us to play with types that are outside GTSAM control, e.g., `Eigen::VectorXd`.
 However, for GTSAM types, it is perfectly acceptable (and even desired) to define associated types as internal types, as well, rather than having to use traits internally.

+Finally, note that not everything that makes a concept is defined by traits.
+For example, although a CHART type is supposed to have a `retract` function, there is no trait for this: rather, the

 The conventions for `gtsam::traits` are as follows:

 * Types: `gtsam::traits::SomeAssociatedType<T>::type`, i.e., they are MixedCase and define a *single* `type`, for example: